The Potential Role of a Hydrogen Network in Europe: New hydrogen network can leverage repurposed natural gas pipelines

 {\nameref{sec:repurposed}}

 With our assumptions, developing electricity transmission lines is approximately 60\% more expensive than building new hydrogen pipelines.
 We assume costs for a new hydrogen pipeline of 250~\euro/MW/km, whereas, for a new high-voltage transmission line, we assume 400~\euro/MW/km (see~\cref{sec:si:costs}).
-Despite higher costs, we observe that grid reinforcements are preferred over hydrogen pipelines.
-Part of the reason may be that electricity is more versatile in our scenarios with high levels of direct electrification.
-If hydrogen has to be produced and then re-electrified, the efficiency losses mean additional generation capacity would be needed to compensate.
-However, pipelines are particularly attractive where the end-use is hydrogen-based.
+Despite higher costs, we observe that electricity grid reinforcements are preferred over hydrogen pipelines.
+Part of the reason is that electricity has more versatile end uses in transport, buildings and industry in our scenarios with high levels of direct electrification.
+Hydrogen can only be used directly in a few specialised sectors, and if hydrogen has to be produced only to be re-electrified later, the efficiency losses mean additional generation capacity would be needed to compensate.
+This makes energy transport in form of hydrogen less competitive.
+However, hydrogen pipelines are particularly attractive where the end-use is hydrogen-based.

-The appeal of a hydrogen network is further spurred by existing natural gas infrastructure available to be retrofitted.
-Repurposing a natural gas pipeline to transport hydrogen instead cost just around half that of building a new hydrogen pipeline (117 versus 250 \euro/MW/km; see~\cref{sec:si:costs}).
+The appeal of a hydrogen network is further spurred when existing natural gas pipelines are available for retrofitting.
+Repurposing costs just around half that of building a new hydrogen pipeline (117 versus 250 \euro/MW/km; see~\cref{sec:si:costs}).
 For the capacity retrofit we include costs for required compressor substitutions and assume that for every unit of gas pipeline decommissioned, 60\% of its capacity becomes available for hydrogen transport.
+The threefold lower volumetric energy density of hydrogen compared to natural gas is offset by the possibility to attain higher volume flows with hydrogen.
 In consequence, even detours of the hydrogen network topology may be cost-effective if, through rerouting, more repurposing potentials can be tapped.